ego-lay-atman-bay/luna-kit/README.md

 # Luna Kit
 This is a toolkit that is used for reading files from the My Little Pony Magic Princess Gameloft game.
-Currently it can only extract `.ark` files, but later may add more functionality.

 # Installation
 You can install Luna Kit by first making sure [python](https://python.org) is installed, then run.